pimvandenderen/azure-multi-tenant-dns/README.md

 **5. Give the Managed Identity permissions on the Azure Private DNS Zone** (Production / main tenant):
 - Go to the Private DNS zone that you want to synchronize between between the remote/development and the main/production tenant
 - Click on Add --> Add Role assignment.
 Select the "Private DNS Contributor" role and click "next".
 - Under Members, select the service principle you created in step 1 (func-cross-tenant-dns).
 Click on "Review + Assign" to give the service principle permissions.

+**6. Test the Azure Function** (Production / main tenant):
+You can test the Azure Function by starting it.
+The function also runs on a 5 minute timer, so DNS gets updated every 5 minutes.
+DNS records that are populated in the remote/development tenant, will be automatically copied to the main/production tenant.